On the upper critical dimension of the KPZ universality class: KPZ and related equations on a fully connected graph: Results

 \subsection{TKPZ equation}

-For the TKPZ equation, the only integration method that can be employed is the CI scheme.
+In this subsection, we present the results of the numerical integration of the TKPZ equation.
+As anticipated in the Introduction, the stabilization required to perform the integration prevents direct access to the true underlying dynamics.
+In practice, stable simulations can only be obtained using the CI scheme.
 For any combination of parameters, the use of the ST scheme ultimately leads to numerical overflow.
+Nevertheless, presenting these numerical results remains relevant, as they allow us to clarify and reinterpret the related observations reported in Ref.~\cite{Marcos2025}.

-Figure~\ref{fig:w_TKPZ} shows the time evolution of the squared global roughness, $w^2(t)$, in the TKPZ equation.
+Figure~\ref{fig:w_TKPZ} shows the time evolution of the squared global roughness, $w^2(t)$, in the TKPZ equation, for several system sizes.
 The scaling observed in the figure is somewhat unusual.
 After a brief RD-like transient, the roughness begins to grow much more rapidly; it subsequently relaxes and returns to an RD-like growth characterized by $w^2(t)\sim t$.
 This behavior then persists indefinitely.
 RD-like behavior was previously reported for the TKPZ equation on finite Cayley trees~\cite{Marcos2025}.
 More remarkably, in this final regime the rescaled height fluctuations at long times follow a Gaussian distribution, in contrast to the behavior observed on Cayley trees~\cite{Marcos2025}, where a non-Gaussian distribution with positive skewness was obtained.
+This behavior is observed for all simulated system sizes.
+The only size-dependent difference is that, for larger systems, the roughness departs from the initial RD transient at earlier times.

 We propose the following explanation for the behavior observed in the simulations of the TKPZ equation.
-Since no smoothening mechanism is present (as $\nu = 0$), the gradients increase rapidly and, after being processed by the control function, become effectively constant and equal to $1/c$, with $c$ the parameter of the CT method.
+Since no smoothening mechanism is present (as $\nu = 0$), the gradients increase rapidly and, after being processed by the control function, become effectively constant and equal to $1/c$, with $c$ the parameter of the CI scheme.
 In this regime, the TKPZ equation can be approximated as

 with the same right hand side as in the RD equation, plus a constant term $F=\lambda/(2c)$.
 This additional term modifies neither the scaling of the roughness nor the nature of the front fluctuations; it only affects the growth of the average front position, which is given by